 How long are you contagious?

 Kids are only contagious before the characteristic rash appears, not afterwards.
 There's no need to keep kids who are otherwise feeling fine out of school once the rash appears.

 Fifth Disease can best be prevented through good hygiene.
 This includes frequent, thorough hand washing and disposal of snotty tissues.
 Follow your standard wellness routine for cold/flu including Vitamin D, C, and anti-viral herbs such as echinacea and astragalus or your favorite Chinese herbal formula.
 Speak to your practitioner to insure you're using effective measures for your family.

 How to treat it?

 Fifth disease is usually so mild, there's no need for much treatment other than plenty of rest, good hydration and a healthy diet that's rich in nutrients.
 From a Western Medicine approach, you can reduce fever, aches or discomfort with ibuprofen in moderation and only if your child is very uncomfortable.
 Some natural remedies include:

 Oatmeal or baking soda baths if there is discomfort from the rash.

 Echinacea which has antiviral properties and may help improve lymphatic congestion.

 In Chinese medicine, Fifth Disease would most often be diagnosed as a wind-heat invasion, and herbs would be administered to dispel the wind, clear heat, and protect the interior from the invasion from going deeper into the body.

-Is Fifth Disease making its way through your child’s school this year?
-Tell us about your experience in the comments.
+Is Fifth Disease making its way through your child's school this year?
+Let me know in the comments.